 To everyone’s surprise, he not only succeeded but, after setting out in the morning, was back in time for lunch.
 After the feat, the peak was referred to as Chinaman’s Peak until 1980, when it officially received the name.
 Chinaman’s Peak did not last long as in 1997, the name was changed to Ha Ling Peak to be less derogatory.

 Wildlife Awareness on The Hike

 The likeliness of seeing wildlife on this trail is high.
-It is a moderately trafficked trail, but bear sightings have occurred.
-The meadow and valley is prime grizzly habitat and the trail has been closed in the past due to bear activity.
+It is a heavily trafficked trail, but bear sightings have occurred.
+The meadow and valley is prime grizzly habitat, and the trail has been closed in the past due to bear activity.
 We saw a male grizzly near the saddle of this hike.
-Thankfully he was fairly far away and we had a large group.
+Thankfully he was fairly far away, and we had a large group.

 Besides bears, it’s common to see hoary marmots and pika.
 We asked a marmot for directions, but they only gave us a whistle.